thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/57ZyROA.png)

 As you can see, there are already a few databases inside the default PostgreSQL cluster.
+These were created when the cluster was initialized

-The `postgres` database was created when the PostgreSQL cluster was initialized.
-This database is meant to be the default database for users and applications.
+The `postgres` database is meant to be the default database for users and applications.
 You can use it as a scratch pad when you're experimenting with new database concepts.

-The `template0` and `template1` databases were also created during initialization.
-When a new database is created, it's actually a copy of these template databases.
+When a new database is created, it's actually a copy of the `template0` and `template1` databases.
 So it's a good idea to leave these alone.
 See the [Template Databases](https://www.postgresql.org/docs/current/static/manage-ag-templatedbs.html) article in the PostgreSQL documentation to learn more about them.

-Additionally, the default encoding for a PostgreSQL database is `UTF8`.
+Additionally, the default encoding of a PostgreSQL database is `UTF8`.
 Using the same character encoding throughout your web application is essential for preventing data corruption.
 You can safely ignore the `Collate`, `Ctype`, and `Access Priviledges` columns for now.

 Most database-driven web applications use multiple databases, one for each environment.
 To create a database for the fictitious Movie Junkies web app from earlier, run the following command.